-Unrestricted - net assets that are neither permanently nor temporarily restricted by donor-imposed stipulations and, therefore, are available to carry out the Society's operations.
-Unrestricted net assets also include those net assets that are restricted as to their use by action of the Executive Council.
+Without donor restrictions - net assets that are not restricted by donor-imposed stipulations and, therefore, are available to carry out the Society's operations.
+Net assets without donor restrictions also include those net assets that are limited as to their use by action of the Executive Council.

-Temporarily Restricted - net assets resulting from contributions and other inflows of assets whose use by the Society is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Society pursuant to those stipulations.
-When such stipulations end or are fulfilled, such temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statement of activities as net assets released from restrictions.
+With donor restrictions - net assets resulting from contributions and other inflows of assets whose use by the Society is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Society pursuant to those stipulations.
+When such stipulations end or are fulfilled, such net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.

-Permanently Restricted - net assets resulting from contributions and other inflows of assets whose use by the Society is limited in perpetuity by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled or otherwise removed by actions of the Society.
-Permanently restricted net assets are comprised primarily of funds restricted by donors to be held in perpetuity, the income from which is intended to support the operations of the Society.
+Net assets with donor restrictions also include contributions and other inflows of assets whose use by the Society is limited in perpetuity by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled or otherwise removed by actions of the Society.
+Such net assets with donor restrictions are comprised primarily of funds restricted by donors to be held in perpetuity, the income from which is intended to support the operations of the Society.